Keyboard shortcuts

 Local AI coding

-Local LLM inference on macOS Apple Silicon (M-series) — no API keys, no rate limits, no cloud.
+Local LLM inference on macOS Apple Silicon (M-series) — no API keys, no rate limits, no cloud — used as the default backend for opencode and pi (and as a generic OpenAI-compatible endpoint for anything else).

 Overview